nuxt/nuxt/docs/content/index.md

 navigation: false
 template: Page
 title: The Hybrid Vue Framework
-description: 'Build you next application with Vue 3 and experience hybrid rendering, with an improved directory structure and new features Nuxt 3 is an open source framework making web development simple and powerful.'
+description: 'Build your next application with Vue 3 and experience hybrid rendering, with an improved directory structure and new features Nuxt 3 is an open source framework making web development simple and powerful.'
 ---

 ::HomeHero